Love Me Again (TV series)

-Love Me Again is the 9th installment of the Precious Hearts Romances Presents series.
-The series stars Johan Santos, Cathy Remperas, Valerie Concepcion and Tom Rodriguez.
-It is set to be broadcast on ABS-CBN's Kapamilya Gold afternoon block from April 5, 2010 to May 14, 2010.
+Love Me Again is a 2010 Philippine television drama romance series broadcast by ABS-CBN.
+The series is based on the Filipino pocket book novel of the same title created by Heart Yngrids, the series is the ninth installment of Precious Hearts Romances Presents.
+Directed by Ruel S. Bayani and Jojo A. Saguin, it stars Johan Santos, Cathy Remperas, Valerie Concepcion and Tom Rodriguez.
+It aired on the network's Hapontastic line up and worldwide on TFC from April 5 to May 14, 2010, replacing Precious Hearts Romances Presents: Lumang Piso Para sa Puso and was replaced by Precious Hearts Romances Presents: Impostor.

 Synopsis

 When Precy comes home for a two-week vacation, she learns that her brother Donnie is devastated because he was dumped by his girlfriend, Pauleen.
 Precy learns that Pauleen dumped Donnie for another man.

 Being a protective "ate", Precy decides to do something about it.
 With the help of her friend Cardo, Precy investigates and learns that Pauleen's new boyfriend is Chad.

 Chad used to be in love with Precy and Precy sees this as a chance for revenge.
 Precy will let Pauleen feel what Donnie felt - to be dumped and be broken-hearted.
 So Precy decides to seduce Chad and steal him from Pauleen.

 The problem is, he is no longer the Chad she used to know, the Chad who was so in love with her.

 Precy will do anything to make chad want her again, realizing that she's doing this not for her brother anymore, but her own self.
 Because Precy has already fallen in love with Chad.